The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✗ Dashboard customization options are somewhat limited

-• Basic: $23 per user monthly - essential pipeline management tools, 20K automation credits monthly
+• Basic: $23/user/month — pipeline management tools, 20K automation credits/month

-• Enterprise: Custom pricing starting from $1999 - 24/7 dedicated support, custom validation rules, IP restrictions, dedicated account manager, quarterly business reviews, personalized onboarding
+• Enterprise: Custom pricing from $1,999 — dedicated support, personalized onboarding

 11. Streak: Best for Gmail-centric sales teams